April 17, 2018 | Veratad Blog | File under: Veratad Technologies Blog

 The rise of these four to the top has been swift.
 In 2006 the five largest companies included Exxon, GE, Microsoft, Citi, and Bank of America.
 Now it’s all big tech – Apple, Alphabet, Microsoft, Amazon, and Facebook.
 Now that they are at the top, Galloway explained exactly why they should now be broken up.

-He continues on to discuss online advertising.
+He continued the presentation by diving into online advertising.
 “Two players own the future” – Facebook and Google.
 As their revenue grows, everyone else’s is declining.

 Facebook has arguably won mobile by owning six of the top ten most downloaded apps on Android (WhatsApp, Facebook Messenger, Instagram, Facebook, Facebook lite, and Messenger lite, in case you were wondering.)